 What Are Solar Panels And How Do They Work?

-Solar electric panels are photoreactive panels that convert sunlight into electricity.
-Over the past decade, solar electric panels have become efficient, commonplace, and very reliable, contributing to an overall boom in renewable energy usage.
+Solar panels are photoreactive panels that convert sunlight into electricity.
+Over the past decade, solar panels have become efficient, commonplace, and very reliable, contributing to an overall boom in renewable energy usage.
 But how do they work?

 Your solar panels absorb sunlight.
 Then, that sunlight is turned into direct current (DC) electricity.
 The DC is sent down into your solar inverter to be converted into alternating current (AC) energy.
 Finally, that AC current is used to power your home.
 That’s generating solar energy in a nutshell – simple, clean, and efficient.